Quantum Criticality of Anti-ferromagnetism and Superconductivity with Relativity

 The Euclidean Lagrangian density ${\mathcal L}_{\rm Y} + {\mathcal L}_{\rm B}$ is expected to describe the critical phenomena in our model.
 This theory is symmetric under $\SU(2)_s$ and $\SU(2)_c$; to impose the $\mathbb{Z}^{sc}_2$ we need to require in addition $g_s=g_c$, $\lambda_s=\lambda_c$ and $m_s=m_c$.
+Then this continuum theory possesses the full $\O(4)$ symmetry of our lattice Hamiltonian, and a thorough analysis of all the Yukawa couplings that are allowed by this $\O(4)$ symmetry can be found in \cite{Liu:2021opm}.
 When $m_{s,c}$ are large, the bosons will be gapped and we expect a fixed point with massless Dirac particles which we identify with the semi-metal phase in our lattice model.
 As $m_{s,c}$ is lowered we expect the bosons to condense resulting in a massive phase.
 Interestingly in this phase the Dirac fermions mediate an interaction between the $\vec \phi_{s,c}$ order parameters.
 To obtain the effective potential, we assume the condensed bosonic fields are constant in space-time, then we use the O(3) symmetry to rotate $\vec \phi_{s,c}$ fields so they point in the $z$-direction.
 In this basis, the $\uparrow$ electrons feel a mass $\phi^+ = \phi^z_s + \phi^z_c$ and $\downarrow$ electrons experience $\phi^- = \phi^z_c - \phi^z_s$.
 Integrating out the fermions creates an identical effective potential for $\phi^\pm$, which means in the massive phase $\phi^\pm$ condense to the same magnitude but differ at most by a sign (that is determined spontaneously).
 In the $\phi^z_{c,s}$ language this implies that in the massive phase in the presence of $\mathbb{Z}^{sc}_2$, the system spontaneously chooses to condense one of $\vec \phi_{s,c}$ and leave the other uncondensed.
 This is a remarkable mechanism of repulsion between the $\vec \phi_s$ and $\vec \phi_c$ that is generated by the interaction with fermions.
 The result of an explicit calculation~\cite{SM} of the effective potential from the fermion determinant is plotted in the inset of \cref{fig:massive}, confirming the nature of the massive phase.
 If $g_s\neq g_c$ the Ising symmetry would be broken and the minima would not be degenerate and the system would then favor the spin (charge) sector as happens in the repulsive (attractive) Hubbard model.

 Since all the non-linear couplings $\lambda_s, \lambda_c,\lambda_{sc},g_s,g_c$ become marginal in four dimensions, we can study the critical region of ${\mathcal L}_{\rm Y}+{\mathcal L}_{\rm B}$ using the perturbative RG in $4-\varepsilon$ dimensions.
 We have obtained identical one-loop flow equations using both dimensional regularization with minimal subtraction~\cite{JZJ} and a soft cutoff method~\cite{vojta2000:dwrg} for the massless theory~\cite{SM},